litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

 Because we'll be using the SQLAlchemy plugin in Litestar, The database session is automatically configured as a dependency

-By default, the repository doesn't add any additional query options to your base statement.
-However, Litestar provides the flexibility to override this, allowing you to pass your own statement, as illustrated below:
+By default, the repository doesn't add any additional query options to your base statement, but provides the flexibility to override it, allowing you to pass your own statement:

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_async_repository.py
     :language: python